aaugustin/django-c10k-demo/README.rst

 consequence, the upgrade must be performed within the framework of WSGI.

 PEP 3333 predates real-time on the web and PEP 3156 doesn't propose to update it.
-Hopefully his point will be addressed by a future version of the standard (PEP 3356 anyone?).
+This point might be addressed by a future version of the standard (PEP 3356 anyone?)
 In the meantime our only choice is to bastardize WSGI, steering away from compliance — `sorry`_ `Graham`_.

 The WebSocket opening handshake is completed by sending a HTTP response.
 This is achieved with WSGI, but it isn't compliant because the response includes hop-by-hop headers, ``Upgrade`` and ``Connection``.

 The switch to the WebSocket protocol is performed in ``close()``.
-In Tulip terms, the transport is disconnected for the HTTP protocol and reconnected to the WebSocket protocol.
+In asyncio terms, the transport is disconnected for the HTTP protocol and reconnected to the WebSocket protocol.
 Then a task is started to run the WebSocket handler and close the connection when it terminates.
 This design is very debatable:

 - This isn't an intended use case for the ``close()`` method.
 - The protocol transplant relies on non-standard variables in ``environ``.
-- It also abuses private APIs of Tulip.
+- It also abuses private APIs of asyncio.

 .. _sorry: https://twitter.com/GrahamDumpleton/status/316315348049752064
 .. _Graham: https://twitter.com/GrahamDumpleton/status/316726248837611521